JoseJX/analogue-pocket-patches/README.md

 ## Telefang - Power Edition (NoRTC)

-This patch converts `Telefang - Power Edition (NoRTC)` to the `.pocket` format.
+This patch converts `Keitai Denjuu Telefang: Power Version` to `Telefang - Power Edition (NoRTC)` in the `.pocket` format.
 It is a patched version of [the English Translation](https://github.com/telefang/telefang/tree/patch) project outuput, version 151.
 This patches the original Japanese ROM with the MD5 below.

 This patch was updated to fix a crash and to fix saving.
 (2022/03/21)